nick-carroll1/LLM-Recommender-System/README.md

 To run the code in this repository using ChatGPT, first pip install -r requirements.txt, then get an Open AI API Key and include it in a python file called key.py.
 The file only needs one line stating:
 OPENAI_API_KEY = "YOUR_KEY_HERE".
 This will allow all of the other files to import your API key.

+To run all four prompts and compare performance click "Run All" on the comparing_prompts.ipynb Jupyter Notebook.

 The recommender's performance was compared using the MovieLens 100k dataset from the below paper.
 It can be found at here: https://grouplens.org/datasets/movielens/

 F. Maxwell Harper and Joseph A. Konstan.
 2015.
 The MovieLens Datasets: